prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 ## Non-Goals

 * The solution does not aim to expose the full live configuration or runtime status of Prometheus.
-For example:
+Doing so would be expensive for the workload, the operator and the Kubernetes system in general.
   * It will not include per-target scrape status, only summary information (e.g., number of targets up/down).
-  * It will not surface fired alerts from PrometheusRule resources, as querying Prometheus for this data can be expensive and places undue load on both Prometheus and the operator.
+  * It will not surface fired alerts from PrometheusRule resources, as querying Prometheus for this data can be expensive and places undue load on Prometheus, the operator and the Kubernetes platform in general.
-* The status subresource is not intended to provide realtime information of the targets.
 * Configuration resources won't expose status information that explains why they are not being selected by Prometheus or why their targets are not being scraped.
-* The solution doesn't attempt to replace [poctl](https://github.com/prometheus-operator/poctl) which provides some insights into configuration resources.
+  * This non-goal can be partially addressed by tools like [`poctl`](https://github.com/prometheus-operator/poctl), which provide insights into configuration resource selection and target matching.

 ### Audience